Sonuwuu/multi-client-chat-system/README.md

 ---

-# How It Works
+# Understanding Project Architecture

+The project follows a **Client-Server Architecture**.

-## Server
+## Server Responsibilities

 The server:
+- creates a TCP socket
+- binds socket to a port
-- listens for incoming client connections
+- listens for incoming connections
-- accepts multiple users
+- accepts multiple clients
 - broadcasts messages
 - handles private messages
-- detects disconnects
+- detects client disconnections

 The server uses: